MattithyahuData/P8-Car-Price-Prediction/README.md

 # 🚘 Car Price Prediction: Project Overview
-* End to end project reasearching the effects certain attributes have on the value of a car
+* End to end project researching the effects certain attributes have on the value of a car
 * Optimised Random Forest Regressor using RandomizedSearchCV to reach the best model
 * Built a client facing API using flask
 * Deployed Model in using Heroku for wider use